 This is the most limited role, but also a common one for people who only need to manage files on a specific site.
 If you're hiring a 3rd-party developer or someone else that is just making code-related changes, this is almost always the best role for them to have.

 A user that has been assigned the app-only-minimal role will be able to manage files on a site over SFTP, but won't have access to other account-related features that could impact how your site is configured.

 When giving someone else access to your account, always do so by inviting them as a collaborator.
 For information on adding a collaborator to your account, see our article on managing collaborators.

 Only provide people access to the things that they absolutely need.
 Generally, your roles should look something like this:

 Tech: Technical-minded managers who are comfortable with tech-related responsibilities or senior-level developers would need to manage all sites on the account.

-Site-Only: Senior-level developers who only need to manage a single site.
+App-Only: Senior-level developers who only need to manage a single site.

-SFTP-Only: Anyone else who needs to manage files for a site.
+App-Only-Minimal: Anyone else who needs to manage files for a site.